Cage Space Requirements

 provide their own animal care these guidelines apply.

-rooms must be checked daily, including
+- All animal housing areas must be checked daily, including

 weekends and holidays, no exceptions.